davidelrizzo/QuestMaker/README.md

 - Triggers (eg. traps, level exits) belong to a specific team(s) and can only be activated by that team
 - Each level (map) defines entry and exit points
 - Each level defines its own victory conditions
-- OPTION: There is no shop interface, just a shop level between each dungeon
+- OPTION: There is no shop interface, just a shop level between each dungeon and you move the heroes to each shop/merchant to buy/sell.

+## Interface ideas
+- Creature action will be dictated by click target.
+First click to set(highlight) path, second click perform.
+Possible click targets are:
+    - Empty tile: Move to that tile
+    - Creature(Enemy): Move to closest adjacent square and attack (or ranged attack if possible)
+    - Creature(Friend): Move to closest adjacent square and trade
+    - Furniture: Move to closest adjacent square and search for treasure
+    - Wall(Usable): Move to closest adjacent square and activate (eg. open)
+    - Trigger(Usable): Move to closest adjacent square and activate (eg. jump in pit, exit map)
+    - Self: Search for traps
+- Avoid hover to cater for touch devices